-Earthworms Pheretima posthuma (Annelida) gathered from moist soil at Khagan village, Asulia, Savar, District: Dhaka.
+Earthworms Pheretimaposthuma (Annelida) gathered from moist soil at Khagan village, Asulia, Savar, District: Dhaka.
 They were decontamination with normal saline to steal soil and fecal matter.
 Earthworms were identified Zoology Department, Jahangirnagar University.
 The earthworms of 4-6 cm length and 0.2-0.3 cm width were used all experimental protocol.